Dumboiroy/tp/docs/DeveloperGuide.md

 [Back to table of contents](#table-of-contents)

+### Finding clients
+todo

 ### Adding new client
-1. Add a new client to HeartLink
+1. Adding a new client to HeartLink
    1. Prerequisites: The client to add is not already existed in the client list (You can use `list` to show the list of all clients).
    2. Test cases: `add n/NAME p/PHONE_NUMBER` <br/>